 The CDC collects statistics about HIV/AIDS in the United States, including the number of new infections and the number of infections in different groups.
 Visit the CDC's website for more statistics about HIV/AIDS in the United States.

 Globally, women represent about half of people with HIV, according to the WHO.
 This proportion is higher in some parts of the world, such as sub-Saharan Africa, where 60% of those infected are female.

-In the United States, women are almost a quarter of those with HIV, according to the CDC.
-However, some American women are at greater risk of HIV infection than others.
+In the United States, women make up almost one-quarter of those with HIV, according to the CDC.
+Some American women are at greater risk of HIV infection than others.
 Black women are more than 16 times more likely than white women to become infected with HIV, for example.
 Visit the CDC's website for more statistics about HIV/AIDS and women.

-In the United States, an estimated 9,000 young people aged 13 to 24 became infected with HIV in 2011, the most recent year for which there are CDC data.
+In the United States, an estimated 9,000 young people ages 13 to 24 became infected with HIV in 2011, the most recent year for which there are CDC data.
 2 Among American youth, gay and bisexual males and black males have especially high rates of HIV infection.
-Visit the CDC's website for more statistics about HIV and youth.
+Visit the CDC's website for more information about understanding HIV/AIDS.

-In 2011, fewer than 200 children under age 13 were newly diagnosed with HIV in the U.S. and its territories, according to the CDC.
+In 2011, fewer than 200 children younger than age 13 were newly diagnosed with HIV in the United States and its territories, according to the CDC.
 2 The rates of HIV infection among infants have dropped dramatically in the United States because anti-HIV drugs are available to block transmission of the virus at birth.
 In many low- and middle-income countries, however, this testing and treatment is not routine and often is not accessible.
-Contraceptive use is also less common than in the U.S. As a result, 3 30,000 children around the world became infected with HIV from their mothers in 201 1, according to WHO.3
+Contraceptive use in these countries is also less common than in the United States.
+As a result, 3 30,000 children around the world became infected with HIV from their mothers in 2011, according to WHO.3